aws-samples/serverless-patterns/lambda-aurora-serverless/README.md

 # Amazon API Gateway HTTP API to AWS Lambda

-This pattern creates an AWS Lambda function and an Aurora Serverless cluster with Data API and a Secrets Manager secret.
+This pattern creates an AWS Lambda function and an Amazon Aurora Serverless DB cluster with Data API and a Secrets Manager secret.

 Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>